Daniel-Nikpayuk/FNFTA/data analysis/README.md

 Above I mentioned I am undecided as to whether or not this is the right approach forward.
 From the perspective of interfacing with the Canadian public I believe it is a good political communicative design, but from the perspective of interfacing with the Canadian government it might be the opposite: A poor political communicative design.
-It has been [mentioned](http://www.cbc.ca/player/News/Politics/ID/2623445718/) by political academics such as Pam Palmater one of the Federal Governments' goals with the FNFTA legislation is to open up the data so that they can have access to it themselves.
+It has been [mentioned](http://www.cbc.ca/player/News/Politics/ID/2623445718/) by political academic Pam Palmater and others, that one of the Federal Governments' goals with the FNFTA legislation is to open up the data so that they can have access to it themselves.
+This design then provides too much detail, and does not sufficiently obscure the financial relationships within.

-As I've read over the Act itself---and I should note I am not lawyer nor have I had any legal training, so take this analysis with a grain of salt: I've noted the two filters they use "consolidated" and "entity" cast far greater a net than is necessary
+Reading over the FNFT Act itself, one should note the two filters "consolidated" and "entity".
+It seems likely they are intended to cast a much wider net than is necessary:
-(emphasis is my own):

 > [...] by the First Nation and by any **entity** that,
 > in accordance with generally accepted account-
 > ing principles, is required to be **consolidated**
 > with the First Nation.

+(emphasis is my own)

++ Before going on, I will here emphasize **I am not a lawyer** nor do I have any legal training, so please take the following
++ analysis with a grain of salt.

-The restriction given as *in accordance with generally accepted accounting principles* sounds like a check-and-balance point, but looking further at the definition of *entity*:
+There is a restriction given as *in accordance with generally accepted accounting principles* which sounds like a check-and-balance point, but it is worth looking further at the definition of *entity*:

 > “entity” means a corporation or a partnership, a
 > joint venture or any other unincorporated asso-
 > ciation or organization.

-and in particular that of *consolidated financial statements*:
+as well as that of *consolidated financial statements*:

 > “consolidated financial statements” means the
 > financial statements of a First Nation — pre-